Deep Vein Thrombosis

 Symptoms occur when:

-Some patients may not have any symptoms until the clot moves to the lungs.
+Some may not have any symptoms until the clot moves to the lungs.
 This condition is called pulmonary embolism.

 Symptoms of DVT may include: